shanehampton/stablecoin_stats/README.md

 # Stablecoin Stats

-A real time dashboard for USD stablecoin market stability
+A real-time dashboard for USD stablecoin market metrics.
+Live @ [stablecoinstats.live](stablecoinstats.live).

+## What is a Stablecoin?

+Stablecoins are cryptocurrencies pegged to real-world assets.
+By design, a stablecoin's price is intended to trade at par with the tracked asset.
+This app is specifically concerned with coins pegged to the US Dollar (e.g. USDC, USDT, BUSD).

 ## Overview

-This app receives price data for the 3 major USD-pegged stablecoins (BUSD, USDC, and USDT) from various cryptocurrency exchange WebSocket APIs, and tracks live market metrics.
-The dashboard shows how "stable" each stablecoin market is at any given point in time.
+This app receives price data for major USD-pegged stablecoins from various cryptocurrency exchange WebSocket APIs, and tracks live market metrics.
+A stablecoin's ability to mirror a pegged asset's price is often taken for granted, but this is not always the case in practice.
+The Stablecoin Stats dashboard analyzes price movements and shows how "stable" each stablecoin market is at any given point in time.

 ## Technology Stack

 - Elixir
 - Phoenix
 - Ecto
+- LiveView
 - PostgreSQL
-- LiveView
 - HTML5
 - CSS3
 - Docker